tilt-dev/tilt-extensions/git_resource/README.md

 git_resource('myResourceName', '/path/to/local/checkout')
 ```

+This will clone/pull your repo, build your dockerfile, and deploy your image into the cluster all in one fell swoop.
 This function is syntactic sugar and would be identical to sequentially making calls to `git_checkout()` and `deploy_from_dir()`

 ##### Parameters